Written by: Andrew Splatt – Director & Executive Practice Leader

 #6: Internal Injuries

 Internal injuries, including damage to organs, blood vessels, or the digestive system, often go unnoticed initially but can have profound implications.
-Furthermore, you risk long-term internal damage if they’re left untreated.
+Damage to internal organs often requires emergency medical treatment because internal bleeding can be life-threatening when untreated.

 Internal bleeding can occur from the intense impact of a motor vehicle accident, being one of the leading causes.
 Common symptoms include internal bleeding, deep bruising, head trauma, chest injuries, lightheadedness, swelling, and abdominal pain.